Murder of Lee Rigby: Legal proceedings

 On 31 May, the inquest into Rigby's death was opened and adjourned at Southwark Coroner's Court.
 The inquest heard that Rigby had been identified by his dental records.

 On 27 September 2013, the two accused men appeared via videolink in court at the Old Bailey, where they both pleaded not guilty to the murder of Lee Rigby, and to other charges relating to the incident.
 The trial began at the Old Bailey on 29 November 2013.
-Adebolajo asked to be known as Mujaahid Abu Hamza in court with Adebowale wishing to be known as Ismail Ibn Abdullah.
+Adebolajo asked to be known as Mujahid Abu Hamza in court with Adebowale wishing to be known as Ismail Ibn Abdullah.

 On 19 December 2013, Michael Adebolajo and Michael Adebowale were found guilty of the murder of Lee Rigby.
 The judge, Mr Justice Sweeney, said that he would pass sentence after a key appeal court ruling on the use of whole life terms.
 On 26 February 2014, both men were sentenced to life imprisonment.
 Adebolajo was given a whole life order excluding the possibility of parole, and Adebowale, the younger of the two, was given a minimum term of 45 years in prison.

 During the sentencing, Mr Justice Sweeney said that the extremist views of the attackers were a "betrayal of Islam", prompting Adebowale to shout "That’s a lie", while Adebolajo shouted "Allahu Akbar".
 Following a scuffle with security guards in the dock, both men were removed from the court and the sentencing continued in their absence.

 On 8 April 2014, Adebolajo launched an appeal against his whole life term.
 On 29 July, he was refused permission to appeal, and the case was heard by a panel of Court of Appeal judges.

 In July 2014, a freedom of information request filed by The Sun showed that Adebolajo and Adebowale had received a combined £212,613.32 in legal aid.

 On 3 December 2014, Rigby's killers lost legal challenges to their sentences.
 Michael Adebolajo had attempted to have his conviction overturned and whole-life sentence reduced, while Michael Adebowale attempted a reduction in his minimum sentence of 45 years.
 Both requests were rejected at the Court of Appeal.